The Arc’s Watch & Learn: Disability Film Program

 - Discussion questions for teachers to create classroom dialogue around disability competency

-- Pre and post-surveys to gauge students’ perceptions about people with disabilities and knowledge gained
+- Pre-surveys and post-surveys to gauge students’ perceptions about people with disabilities and knowledge gained

 - Technical assistance from The Arc